 Where To Find The Vale Of Evesham

 The Vale of Evesham takes its name from Evesham.
 This is one of the towns of Worcestershire, nestling up to the Cotswolds.
-The city of Worcester is famed for its fine cathedral, being the birthplace of the composer Edward Elgar and the home of beautiful Royal Worcester china.
+The city of Worcester is famed for its fine cathedral.
+It’s the birthplace of the composer Edward Elgar (Land of Hope And Glory) and the home of beautiful Royal Worcester china.
 Just south of Worcester, you’ll find the Malvern Hills: an epic landscape of magnificent walks and outdoor pursuits.
 The Rivers Severn and Avon wind their way through Worcestershire, bringing boats and barges to the heart of its settlements.

 To see much of the Blossom Trail, you’ll need to either travel by car or take a tour of which there are plenty available.
 Routes for the Vale of Evesham Blossom Trail are clearly marked by brown information signs roadside.